 In this no-nonsense guide to exposure settings on film, we’re going to dive deep into the decisions that you can make, and what the effect will be.

 Film exposure is similar to digital — they both use the same settings, the only difference is that the film ISO is set by the roll in your camera.
-And at the end of the day, film is a flexible medium (unless you’re shooting slide), so even if you made a mistake, you’re still likely going to get a good shot out of it.
+And at the end of the day, film is an easy-to-use flexible medium (unless you’re shooting slide), so even if you made a mistake with the exposure, you’re still likely going to create a good image.

-We’ll start with the exposure triangle for film photographers, then move on to metering film down below.
+We’ll start with the exposure triangle for film photographers.
+Jump to the section on metering film below here.

 The Exposure Triangle